Joostdeboer/DnD-App/README.md

 - Home Page
   - [ ] Integrate Sanity page with home page
   - [ ] "Fact of the Day" section with randomization
-  - [ ] Recently Updated section on home page
+  - [x] Recently Updated section on home page
   - [ ] Add content pages for each of the "Read More" sections (content pages, see [Gameplay] below)
 - Artwork
   - [x] Create a specific page for displaying artwork, including its listing page
+  - [ ] Update logic for showing modal sizes based on image sizes to make them not go off-page
 - Writing
   - [x] Create a specific page for displaying writing as a content, including their respective listing pages
 - History